Digital product development guide

 Finding what matters

 Design is about finding the essence of the required solution and giving it a functional and aesthetic form.
 An investment into good design enables cost-efficiency as only the essential is developed into the final product.
-There is no clear borderline between design and implementation in the context of digital products.
+There is no clear boundary between design and implementation in the context of digital products.

-The philosophy behind finding the essential has been summarised by one Winston Churchill: “If you want me to speak for two minutes, it will take me three weeks of preparation...
+The philosophy behind finding the essential has been summarised by Winston Churchill: “If you want me to speak for two minutes, it will take me three weeks of preparation...
 If you want me to speak for an hour, I am ready now.”

-Design thinking and lean
+Design Thinking and Lean

 For us, Design Thinking is all about being solution-oriented – the main role of design should always be mapping real issues and finding ways to solve them.